 Adequate control over all cash receipts and disbursement are a vital element of the company’s internal accounting controls.
-The following Cash Cycle Procedures should be utilized to control the flow of cash through your company and should be clearly defined within your accounting manual.
+Cash Cycle Procedures should be utilized to control the flow of cash through your company and should be clearly defined within your accounting manual.

 Proper internal control should be maintained over funds received by cashiers or sales clerks at all times.
 The company should identify cash procedures for cash drawer control, including cash receipts, credit cards, special tender items, cash payouts and reconciliation with deposits.